In this guide, I provide an in-depth comparison of the best Wusthof kitchen knives.

 Here’s a closer look at the tang, rivets, and bolster.

-Wusthof Collections Comparison Chart
+Wusthof Knives: Comparison Chart

 This chart provides a brief comparison of each Wusthof collection.
 In subsequent sections, I’ll break down each collection in detail, covering its pros and cons.